-There are many computer forensic firms and experts serving the state of California.
+There are many California computer forensics firms and experts serving the state.
 In addition to those working in the private sector there are also the computer forensic experts working in law enforcement.
 Working in local, state, and federal realms, these individuals might work for less immediate compensation, but pension and health care benefits ensure that they will be taken care of down the road.
 Not to say that the private sector doesn’t have competitive benefit programs, but usually law enforcement agencies are unionized and have well established plans for their employees.
+Pay for computer forensic examiners working independently from law enforcement is typically making significantly more up front, some even making near and above the six figure mark.

 Computer forensics colleges in California are easier to come across than the rest of the country.
 Degrees in computer forensics in California are found in a wide range of educational settings.
 From four year colleges to two year community colleges, programs in computer forensics can be found.